scalatra/scalatra-website/getting-started/installation.md

 That's it!
 You've now got everything you need.

+You might want to set up your IDE.
+If you're using Eclipse, you can use the [sbt-eclipse](https://github.com/typesafehub/sbteclipse) plugin.
+This gets sbt dependencies set up on the Eclipse classpath, so that your project works as expected in the IDE.
+Similar functionality for IntelliJ IDEA is provided by the [sbt-idea](https://github.com/mpeltonen/sbt-idea) plugin.

 Head over to the "[first steps](first-steps.html)" page, which will tell you how to generate, build, and run a Scalatra application.